Report an Error

 The GeForce4 MX 440-8x was a graphics card by NVIDIA, launched in September 2002.
 Built on the 150 nm process, and based on the NV18 A2 graphics processor, the card supports DirectX 8.0.
 The NV18 A2 graphics processor is a relatively small chip with a die area of only 65 mm² and 29 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 4 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 32 MB DDR memory on the card, which are connected using a 32-bit memory interface.
 The GPU is operating at a frequency of 275 MHz, memory is running at 250 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce4 MX 440-8x does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA, 1x S-Video.
 GeForce4 MX 440-8x is connected to the rest of the system using an AGP 8x interface.

 ||Sep 25th, 2002

 Variant Memory: 128 MB 128-bit